oroinc/OroCalendarBundle/Resources/doc/api/calendar_event.md

 #### get_subresource

-Get full information about records to which the calendar event associated.
+Retrieve records to which the calendar event associated.

 #### get_relationship

-Get records to which the calendar event associated.
+Retrieve the IDs of records to which the calendar event associated.

 #### add_relationship